Chrischuck/bare-minimum/README.md

-# bare-minimum
+# bare-minimum 🚀

 Live: <a target="_blank" href="https://bareminimum.co" >Bare Minimum!</a>

-🚀 100% on Lighthouse! 🚀

-Written using react, webpack 2, preact, and love!
+Written using react, webpack 3, preact, and love!

-A progressive web app designed to help other college students get through college.
-Eventually we want to add donations(for charities!) as well as a few other cool features such as a word count to page length calculator or even a plagiarism checker!
+A  web app designed to help other college students get through college.
+Eventually we want to add some cool features such as a word count to page length calculator or even a plagiarism checker!
 But for now, we're just working on better grade calculators and a gpa calculator.

 ## Goals
-- [ ] Get rid of all unused CSS
-- [ ] Replace React Router w/ smaller or custom library
 - [ ] Increase performance/load times
 - [ ] Fix ui font issues, make it look better